 Yogic philosophy says when the physical body is in its ideal state, the mind becomes centered and open, and then we will have greater access to the intuitive wisdom we hold within.
-This ideal physical state is achieved through the yoga practice by working on the various systems of the body to strengthen, open, and balance them together, because they are all interrelated.
+This ideal physical state is achieved through the yoga practice by working on the various systems of the body to strengthen, open, and balance them together because they are all interrelated.
 The circulatory and respiratory systems are closely aligned with their functions, and the yogic practice of pranayam breathing creates a very efficient exchange in the lungs for the intake of O2 and the release of CO2.
-Breath of fire, a rapid breathing technique, cleans the lungs from the dust and debris we have inhaled and boosts the O2 level of the blood stream which energizes every cell of the body.
+Breath of fire, a rapid breathing technique, cleans the lungs from the dust and debris we have inhaled and boosts the O2 level of the blood stream, which energizes every cell of the body.

 Yoga helps increase the body’s ability to eliminate via the digestive system by increasing the fire element of the 3rd chakra and changing the environment in the intestines so that harmful bacteria and other parasites cannot proliferate or survive.
 The lymphatic system is flushed with the physical activity and boosts the immune system by detoxifying the liver, lungs, and kidneys.
 Some of these effects can also come from your basic active lifestyle of exercise and recreation.
-But what separates yoga, and especially Kundalini Yoga, from basic exercise are the effects on the nervous system, and the most critical, the endocrine system, our glands.
+What separates yoga, and especially Kundalini Yoga, from basic exercise are the effects on the nervous system, and the most critical, the endocrine system, our glands.
 Yoga increases the energy moving through nerve pathways, and breath of fire particularly intensifies this movement.
-The glands are the guardians of our health; their secretions of hormones change and regulate our body’s growth and development.
+The glands are the guardians of our health – their secretions of hormones change and regulate our body’s growth and development.
 Additionally, the nervous system and the glandular system work together to change the chemistry of the brain.
-Yogi Bhajan: “The energy of the glandular system combines with the nervous system to become more sensitive so that the totality of the brain perceives signals and interprets them.”
+Yogi Bhajan said, “The energy of the glandular system combines with the nervous system to become more sensitive so that the totality of the brain perceives signals and interprets them.”

 This is how we expand our conscious awareness, and this is how yoga changes our lives.
-In the next blog entry I will talk about the specific glands, the yogic techniques that affect them, and the effect this has on our personal growth
+In the next blog entry, I will talk about the specific glands, the yogic techniques that affect them, and the effect this has on our personal growth.